etefera/kpt/docs/tutorials/deploy_db.md

 ```
 my-cockroachdb/
     NAME     VALUE   SET BY            DESCRIPTION             COUNT   REQUIRED   IS SET
-  replicas   5                              1       No         Yes
+  replicas   5                The name of the field to         0       No         Yes
+                              manipulate
 ```

 Now we can deploy our configuration to a kubernetes cluster.